 How much you spend per product

-How much you earn per product sold
+How much do you earn per product sold

-How much your customers are willing to pay
+How much are your customers willing to pay

 The right eCommerce pricing strategy is different for every business.
 And even as a business grows, it may need to adjust its approach.
 For example, a simple cost-plus pricing strategy focuses on making a profit on each sale.
 Such a pricing strategy works in the early days of an eCommerce business but may not be sustainable in the long run.